| Interface as the Key Category of Computer

 is being filtered through a computer, with its particular human-computer

+interface.
 In semiotic terms, the computer interface acts as a code which

 carries cultural messages in a variety of media.
 When you use the